EmotionFever/crack-program/README.md

 ### Preview
 Link of a youtube video with a demo of this project:

+### Simple Overview of how the crack was made

+I opened Boonzi for the first time and, after searching in the whole files of the program, I found a '.swf' file that caught my attention due to its size.
+I searched for how to decompile a '.swf' file and I found JPEXS Free Flash Decompiler.
+I opened the '.swf' file of Boonzi and it decompiled smoothly on JPEXS.
+I searched in all the files and folders and after a lot of trial and error, I found  a handler that had a variable that after I activated it to true it cracked the program.
+After that I found a way to disable auto-updated on the app.
+Made a GUI for the app.
+And finished.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.